oisindoherty/nl2bash/README.md

 Note: you will be prompted to stop the scraping/verifying (press enter for these).

-The training step is very long; uncomment the lines in the last section to run training.
+The training step is very long; uncomment the line in the last section to run training.